Author: dayoff

 Offering help in the start of the job for new employees is very good but bias all the time is not a good thing.
 Promotions must be given when making a review of the employee and their work.
 Gender equality is important at any promotion.
 That promotion must be present for the two genders equally and what determines who gets the job is their achievements and being able to handle the new post.
 Evaluating employees in their job is important and must be an honest evaluation that describes how the employees perform their jobs.
 At any workplace there must be no favorites present.

 Nowadays everything is digitalized and in continuous development so introducing your employees in your technology is a great way of inclusion in your workplace.
 One way of inclusion in the workplace is presenting to your employees your company’s technologies.
-Employee PTO tracker is a software companies can use to track the employees PTO, so by offering a mobile app for your employees will surely make their life easier.
+PTO tracking software is a software companies can use to track the employees PTO, so by offering a mobile app for your employees will surely make their life easier.
 An employee PTO tracker will help the employees keep track of their paid time off left.
-Introducing to your employees an employee self-service software or app that helps them know their payrolls date and their benefits information is also a great tool to help them.
+Introducing to your employees an employee self service software or app that helps them know their payrolls date and their benefits information is also a great tool to help them.

 Always encouraging your employees and telling them they are doing a great job is a great mental boost.
 Your employees must always try and help the newbies in the start of their jobs to make it easier and make them feel fitting to the workplace.
 Acknowledging progress is a great way for making the employees feel that they get performance monitoring along their progress and feel the inclusion in the workspace.